 You should then contact your IT department to find out if the data did run as expected.
 If the data didn’t run, you could contact DotActiv to investigate the issue.

 If you are unsure of where the problem lies, DotActiv can assist.
-At the least, DotActiv can point you in the right direction.
+At the very least, DotActiv can point you in the right direction.

 For example, DotActiv can check if there is a new data file or not.
 If not, you must contact your IT department.